-9.8.
-If more than one sampling plane was required to evaluate the total stack emission rate, perform the computation specified in 9.7 of this Appendix for each sampling plane, then sum the values of M(P)n for all sampling planes used.
+- 9.8.
+If more than one sampling plane was required to evaluate the total stack emission rate, perform the computation specified in 9.7 of this Appendix 45-2 for each sampling plane, then sum the values of M(P)n for all sampling planes used.
 Record the total emission rate for each run (all sampling planes) on Form TR-II as above, then compute the average stack emission rate for the test.
 Note the number and designations of the sampling planes used under comments.
-If more than one sampling train was used simultaneously to sample the required number of sampling points at one sampling plane, the values of Mn, Qm, and Qo are the sum total values for all the sampling trains used for the one sampling plane.
+If more than one sampling train was used simultaneously to sample the required number of sampling points at one sampling plane, the values of Mn, Qm, and Qo are the sum total values for all the sampling trains used for the one sampling plane. - 9.9.

-9.9.
 Heat Input Determinations.
 (Forms THI-II: Heat Input Data Sheets: Form TOA; Laboratory Data Sheet (Orsat); Form TR-II: Summary of Test Run Results).

-9.9.a.
-This Sub-Section prescribes three (3) methods of computing the total heat input to the (similar) fuel burning unit(s) vented by the test stack:
+9.9.a 9.9.1.
+This Sub-Section subsection prescribes three (3) methods of computing the total heat input to the (similar) fuel burning unit(s) vented by the test stack: Method 1H, Fuel Use Basis, Method 2H, Steam Balance Basis, and Method 3H, Flue Gas Analysis Basis.
 Submit data and computations on the appropriate forms.

-9.9.b.
+9.9.b 9.9.2.
 Summarize the results of the selected computational methods on From TR-II: Summary of Test Run Results for each run.
 Record the type units tested (see definitions for type), the total number of similar units associated with the test run results, the two values of the total heat input for all the units associated with the test run results, as computed by the two selected methods, the total design heat input and the total maximum normal operating load for the units associated with the test result (see definitions for the heat input terms).